presiyanbankov/Portfolio-ReactJS/README.md

    npm run dev
    ```

-   5.Open your browser and visit `http://localhost:3000` to view the website.
+5. Open your browser and visit `http://localhost:3000` to view the website.

 ---